mars0i/pasta/doc/defsim.md

 `defsim` requires that the subclass of Mason's `SimState` be named `Sim`.
 (It wouldn't be hard to modify defsim.clj to allow it to discover the name of the `SimState` subclass, but I don't have a need for this change.
-If you use `defsim`, nd this bothers you let me know and I'll fix it.)
+If you use `defsim`, and this bothers you, let me know and I'll fix it.)

 You also must typically precede the call to `defsim` with this: